 We can help you get your finances in order by using a simple budget planner so that you're in the best position to get a mortgage when the time comes.

-Finding the right house can take weeks or months, but as soon as you find ‘the one’, you need to know the exact steps to follow to make sure you secure your dream house.
+Finding the right house can take weeks or months, but as soon as you find ‘the one’, you need to know the exact steps to follow to secure your dream house.
 One of these steps is knowing how to negotiate on price.

-Keeping an eye on the local market is always key.
-If similar properties in the area aren’t selling quickly, or if they’re selling below the guide price, you know you can sensibly offer less than is being asked.
+If similar properties in the area aren’t selling quickly, or if they’re selling below the guide price, you know you can offer less.

-Knowing what your vendor spent on the property can be incredibly useful information.
+Knowing what your vendor bought the house for can be useful information.
 If they bought the house over 15 years ago, it’s likely they’re sitting on huge gains with a much smaller mortgage.
-As a result, they’re likely to have a more flexible mindset as to what they’d accept.
-If your vendor has only recently bought the house, it may well be that they need to accept a certain offer to simply cover their existing borrowings.
+As a result, they’re likely to be more flexible over what they’d accept.
+If your vendor has only recently bought the house, they might need to accept a certain offer to cover their existing borrowings.

-It won’t always work and you may not always get a truthful answer, but simply asking the vendor or the estate agent what the minimum price they would take can shift the goalposts, hopefully in your favour.
-You may feel uncomfortable asking such a direct question but you may just be surprised on the answer you get - if you don’t ask, you’ll never know!
+Being upfront and asking the vendor or the estate agent what the minimum price they would take can shift the goalposts, hopefully in your favour.
+You may feel uncomfortable asking them, but if you don’t ask, you’ll never know!

-Also, don’t be afraid to tell the vendor about the emotional attachment you have to the property (if you do, that is).
-Vendors can often be sentimental about what was their family home and it doesn’t hurt to help them picture how you too would love it - explain for example, that you see what a good family home it is and how much you’re looking forward to raising your own family there etc. Go ahead, tug on those heart strings rather than loosening the purse strings.
+Also, don’t be afraid to tell the vendor about the emotional attachment you have to the house (if you do, that is).
+People are often sentimental about their home, and it doesn’t hurt to tell them how much you love it too - go ahead, tug on those heart strings rather than loosening the purse strings.

-Most vendors will expect slightly lower initial offers and their asking price will often reflect that, but after having done your homework, you’ll have a good idea how much you can push it with your opening offer.
-Of course, if you know there are rival bids for your dream home, you must be prepared to lose out if you’re adamant on offering a lower than asking price bid.
+Most vendors will expect lower initial offers, but having done your homework, you’ll have a good idea how much you can afford.
+If you know there are rival bids for your dream home, be prepared to lose out if you’re adamant on offering a lower than asking price bid.

-At this point, it is not unreasonable to ask for things like white goods to be included with the sale.
-Particularly if you’re a first time buyer, this can save you a lot of money when starting out and often it can help the vendor out as they don’t have the headache of having to move more items on moving day.
+At this point, you can ask for things like white goods to be included with the sale.
+This can save you money, and often helps the vendor out too as they have less to move on moving day.

-If your vendor is not shifting their asking price and you don’t feel the property is worth what they’re asking, adapt your offer as you see fit, but explain that this is a final offer.
+If your vendor isn’t moving their asking price, and you don’t feel the house is worth what they’re asking, change your offer but explain that this is a final offer.
 If it has gotten to this stage, it’s likely you’re the only person currently bidding.

 At this point, you must be prepared to walk away.
-If the vendor comes back to you in a few days, they’re selling to you, rather than you buying from them and you can afford to be confident in any further bids.
+If the vendor comes back to you in a few days then they’re selling to you, rather than you buying from them.
+This gives you the go ahead to be confident in any further bids.

 Your home may be repossessed if you do not keep up repayments on your mortgage.